Fun Fact: Verneé loves musicals! In fact, when she was a high school junior, she played Sandy in her school’s production of “Grease.”

 Fun Fact: Jill can sing a mean karaoke.

 Jill taught in Chicago and New York City public schools for 13 years and was a Mikva teacher for much of that time.
 She has a Masters in Instructional Leadership from the University of Illinois at Chicago and has been a professional developer, curriculum writer, educational consultant, and instructional coach.
-At Mikva, Jill directs the Center for Action Civics, overseeing curriculum development, teacher training, and the marketing of Action Civics philosophy in Chicago and beyond.
+At Mikva, Jill is part of the national team, overseeing partner sites, curriculum development, and teacher professional learning.

 Fun Fact: Kayla is a sucker for all things medieval fantasy.

 As an inner-city kid and the eldest of seven, Kayla developed a passion for positive youth development at a young age.
 Prior to Mikva, she spent several years working with youth through various educational programs and was also involved with the National Alliance on Mental Illness, for which she became a trained support group facilitator.
 Kayla holds a B.A. in Sociology from the University of North Carolina at Chapel Hill.
 In her role as National Program Administrative Manager, she provides administrative oversight and project support to the National team.

 Fun Fact: James has his own back to school event that helps distribute backpacks and school supplies to kids in his neighborhood.